krackjack29/krakjack29.github.io/about.md

     - image: assets/images/me.jpg
 ---

 Hello!!
-Quick introduction I am a software developer, devops hacker, technology enthusiast, nocturnal geek, a proud husband and father of a naughty little kid.
+Quick introduction, I am a software developer, devops hacker, technology enthusiast, nocturnal geek, a proud husband and father of a naughty little kid.

 I possess over 14 years of programming experience in CRM, Financial and Healthcare industries.
 I am a proud Microsoft full stack developer, with keen interest on Azure and other cloud computing technologies.